 In addition to the required portfolio pieces, applicants may choose to scan sections of their sketchbooks and journals and submit them as a multi-paged pdf.
 School assignments and independent explorations will also be helpful to the Evaluation Committee.

 Once an application to the Digital Arts program has been received applicants will be contacted by the College and given a 4 digit access code.
 This code is required to submit the portfolio at portfolio.selkirkmedia.com.

 Images should be at least 1600 x 1200 pixels and video files should not exceed 5 minutes in length.

 When uploading, each piece must include a title that specifies the media or materials used, size of the piece, title and date.

 Please ensure to read the portfolio guidelines carefully as submissions that do not meet the required guidelines will not be reviewed.

 COMPUTER AND SOFTWARE KNOWLEDGE

 Demonstrated competency in computer hardware and software technology, keyboarding, including Internet skills and word processing skills is required prior to entering the program.
-Basic computer, keyboarding and Internet skills are not taught as part of the Digital Arts & New Media curriculum.
+Basic computer, keyboarding and Internet skills are not taught as part of the Digital Arts curriculum.
 Applicants who do not possess these skills must consult with the School Chair before making a formal application to the program.
 Upgrading may be required.